Robert Roswell Broder

 On 21 Jan 1906, Robert Roswell Broder sailed from Seattle, WA to Victoria, BC.
 He made almost the same journey on 6 Feb 1906 accompanied by John Broder.
 On this second trip they sailed from Port Townsend, WA.
 Both trips were on the CPR's steam ship Princess Beatrice. a wooden hulled, single-screw 193 foot 1,290 ton ship having 40 rooms with 114 berths.5,6 Robert does not appear on the 1910 census of Washington State; however he was probably working with his father in Bellingham at this time.
 He married Violet Faye Jones, daughter of Amos Randall Jones and Mary Ann Misener, on 18 April 1916 at her brother Emery's home, 239 6th Ave, New Westminster, British Columbia.7,8,9 He and Violet Faye Jones lived at 128 Queen's Ave, New Westminster, British Columbia, between 1916 and 1918.
 On their first wedding anniversary, Robert was in Princeton, BC on a sales trip and wrote a letter to Violet.
 The letter does not mention their anniversary.
-He and Violet Faye Jones lived at 31 Columbia Street, New Westminster, British Columbia, between 1918 and 1922.
-He and Violet Faye Jones lived at 40 Leopold Place, New Westminster, British Columbia, between 1922 and 1949.
+He and Violet Faye Jones lived at 31 Columbia Street, New Westminster, British Columbia, between 1918 and 1920.
+He appeared on the 1921 Census of New Westminster, British Columbia, enumerated 1921.
+He and Violet Faye Jones lived at 40 Leopold Place, New Westminster, British Columbia, between 1921 and 1949.
 When the house was listed for sale in 1949 it was priced at $12,000.10 On 4 Apr 1924, The Seattle Daily Times reported that Robert and Violet Broder had incorporated the Mt Vernon Canning Co.
 Between 1949 and 1952 Robert Roswell Broder and Violet Faye Jones lived in a house on the grounds of Broder Canning, Lethbridge, Alberta.
 He signed his will on 27 September 1949 at Lethbridge, Alberta.11 He and Violet Faye Jones lived at 2929 Parkside Drive, Lethbridge, Alberta, after 1952.
 He was a citizen of the United States.
 He was a member of the Masons, King Solomon Lodge, No 17, New Westminster, BC.12

 Robert was ill for the last two years of his life.
 He suffered a stroke on 12 Jan 1954 that affected his right side.
 He had an operation for intestinal cancer on 17 Mar 1955 and was hospitalized until April 17.
 Shortly after that he suffered another stroke that badly affected his speech.13 He died on 31 October 1956 at Lethbridge, Alberta, at age 68.2,14 He was buried on 5 November 1956 at Mountain View Cemetery, Lethbridge, Alberta.14